Wedding of Prince Albert and Lady Elizabeth Bowes-Lyon

-The wedding of Prince Albert, Duke of York (later King George VI) and Lady Elizabeth Bowes-Lyon (later Queen Elizabeth The Queen Mother) took place on 26 April 1923 at Westminster Abbey.
-The bride was a member of the Bowes-Lyon family, while the groom is the son of King George V.
+The wedding of Prince Albert, Duke of York (later King George VI), and Lady Elizabeth Bowes-Lyon (later Queen Elizabeth the Queen Mother) took place on 26 April 1923 at Westminster Abbey.
+The bride was a member of the Bowes-Lyon family, while the groom was the second son of King George V.

 Courtship and proposals

-Prince Albert, Duke of York, "Bertie" to the family, was the second son of King George V. He was second in line to succeed his father, behind his elder brother Edward, Prince of Wales.
-He initially proposed to Lady Elizabeth Bowes-Lyon in 1921, but she turned him down, being "afraid never, never again to be free to think, speak and act as I feel I really ought to".
-When he declared he would marry no one else, his mother, Queen Mary, visited Glamis, Elizabeth's home, to see for herself the girl her son wanted to marry.
+Prince Albert, Duke of York, "Bertie" to the family, was the second son of King George V. He was second in line to succeed his father, after his elder brother Edward, Prince of Wales.
+He initially proposed to Lady Elizabeth Bowes-Lyon in 1921 (reportedly by proxy), but she turned him down, being "afraid never, never again to be free to think, speak and act as I feel I really ought to".
+When he declared he would marry no one else, his mother, Queen Mary, visited Glamis, Elizabeth's home, to see for herself the young woman her son wanted to marry.
 She became convinced that Elizabeth was "the one girl who could make Bertie happy", but nevertheless refused to interfere.
-At the same time, Elizabeth was courted by James Stuart, Albert's equerry, until he left the prince's service for a better-paid job in the American oil business.
+At the same time, Elizabeth was courted by James Stuart, Albert's equerry, until he left the Prince's service for a better-paid job in the American oil business.

 In February 1922, Elizabeth was a bridesmaid at the wedding of Albert's sister, Princess Mary, to Viscount Lascelles.
 The following month, Albert proposed again, but she refused him once more.
 Eventually, on 13 January 1923, Elizabeth agreed to marry Albert, despite her misgivings about royal life.
+Following the engagement, she gave an interview to the press.
+She appeared to be relaxed and laughing and referred to Albert by his nickname "Bertie", which made the King furious in private.

 Wedding

 Prince Albert, Duke of York, and Lady Elizabeth Bowes-Lyon were married on 26 April 1923 in Westminster Abbey.
-The couple's wedding rings were crafted from 22 carat Welsh gold from the Clogau St David's mine in Bontddu.
-In the following years, the use of Clogau Gold within the wedding rings of the royal family became a tradition.
-In an unexpected and unprecedented gesture, Elizabeth laid her bouquet at the Tomb of The Unknown Warrior on her way into the Abbey, in memory of her brother Fergus.
+The couple's wedding rings were crafted from 22-carat Welsh gold from the Clogau St David's mine in Bontddu.
+During the years to come, the use of Clogau Gold for the wedding rings of the royal family became a tradition.
+In an unexpected and unprecedented gesture, Elizabeth laid her bouquet at the Tomb of the Unknown Warrior on her way into the Abbey, in memory of her brother Fergus.
 Ever since, the bouquets of subsequent royal brides have traditionally been laid at the tomb, though after the wedding ceremony rather than before.

 Lady Elizabeth was attended by eight bridesmaids: